-In order to remain budget neutral, in 2006 capitated payments are reduced by at least \$3.13 per member per year for Flexible and Fixed Capitated options.
-For 2008 and 2009 capitated payments are reduced by \$10.00 per member per year for Flexible and Fixed Capitated options.
+In order to remain budget neutral, in 2006 capitated payments are reduced by at least \$3.13 per member per year for Flexible and Fixed Capitated options, and \$7.57 per member per year for the MA Rebate option.
+The amounts are unchanged for 2007.
+For 2008 capitated payments are reduced by \$10.00 per member per year for Flexible and Fixed Capitated options and for the MA Rebate option.